fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/final-project/final-project.md

 ##### Report

-Your group should also submit a 3-page (plus references) report using the [IEEE VGTC Latex template](https://tc.computer.org/vgtc/publications/journal/).
-The final report should contain the following files: ``01-introduction.tex``, ``02-related.tex``, ``03-data.tex``, ``04-research.tex``, ``05-results.tex``, ``06-conclusion.tex``, and ``proposal.bib`` with the references.
-You can also add figures inside the ``figs`` repository.
+Your group should also submit a 4-page (plus references) report using the [IEEE VGTC Latex template](https://tc.computer.org/vgtc/publications/journal/).
+It is up to your team to define an appropriate outline for the paper.

-In the ``01-introduction.tex`` file, clearly describe the problem, why it is important, and how you plan to address it.

-In the ``02-related.tex`` file, briefly describe prior work, and how the proposal work differs from it.

-In the ``03-data.tex`` file, summarize the most important points (e.g., size, attributes) of the dataset you plan to use.

-In the ``04-research.tex`` file, discuss how you have tackled the problem.
-Clearly describe how your project solved (or tried to solve) some of the limitations of related work.

-In the ``05-results.tex`` file, detail your results.

-In the ``06-conclusion.tex`` file, add a conclusion paying close attention to potential future work discussion.

 In this report, you should **clearly** articulate how your work tackled the problem and highlight how your results can point to future research directions.
 Besides concrete results, it is also important to discuss future work that you were able to identify throughout the semester.

-You have three pages to cover **all** of the topics.
+The report should contain an adequate number of figures to highlight the problem and approach.

 ##### GitHub page